loruro/RPi_Vibration_Measurement/README.md

 | 0x0108  | 2         | Acceleration kurtosis - Z-axis     | -    |
 | 0x010A  | 2         | Temperature                        | °C   |

 Additionaly the device has *Holding Registers*.
-They configuration data.
+They store configuration data.

 *Modbus Holding Registers* of the device:

 | Address | Registers | Content                            | Unit |